China seeks help of national tech giants to track coronavirus with QR codes

 Users with a yellow code are instructed to stay inside for 7 days, while users with a green code may travel freely.

 State media reports describe the system as a tool to be deployed at travel checkpoints, such as train stations or highways.
-It’s also being used at the neighbourhood level.
+It’s also being used at the neighborhood level.

 Two Hangzhou residents told Reuters that their apartment complexes have asked to view their QR codes as they enter the building.
 Another Hangzhou resident told Reuters that she was asked to show her QR code before entering the local supermarket.